-Why not spend a few minutes exploring our calculator?
+Why not spend a few minutes exploring the care cost calculators?

-Here's a useful calculator to give you an idea of the cost of funding care fees, based on the current funding rules.
+Click here for a link to some useful care cost calculators to give you an idea of the cost of funding care fees, based on the current funding rules.

 This is only intended to give you some guidance and, clearly, your financial affairs need to be looked at carefully before you reach any firm conclusions.
 However, we hope you find this tool helpful.